AElfProject/AElf/docs-sphinx/getting_started/smart_contracts/developing_smart_contracts.rst

         public SingletonState<GreeterList> GreeterList { get; set; }
     }

-The aelf.csharp_state option allows the contract author to specify in which namespace and class name the state will be.
+The aelf.csharp_state option allows the contract author to specify the namespace and class name for the state.
-To implement a state class, you need to inherit from the ContractState class that is contained in the C# SDK.
+To implement a state class, you need to inherit from the ContractState class provided by the C# SDK.
-For the type of properties under the state.
-We have a generic way of writing.
+When defining properties under the state, we follow a generic approach:

-- For save and read a single object: use SingletonState<ClassType>.
+- To save and read a single object: use SingletonState<ClassType>.
-- For save and read a key-value pair: use MappedState<KeyClassType, ValueClassType>
+- To save and read a key-value pair: use MappedState<KeyClassType, ValueClassType>.

-We also can use StringState instead of SingletonState<ClassType> after we are familiar with all the usages of the state.
+After becoming familiar with all state usages, you can also use StringState as an alternative to SingletonState<ClassType>.